 3. invitation to young Catholics to consider a religious vocation.

 All parishioners are invited to participate in the Forty Weeks program beginning November 30.
 This program has three goals: 1) to teach individuals to look at the movements toward and away from God in their lives so as to turn all over to Christ and find healing where necessary; 2) to build a daily, personal relationship with Jesus Christ; and 3) to learn how to discern the two different spiritual inspirations (good and evil) that are constantly working beneath our conscious awareness.

 Christ and His Church call us to holiness in our everyday lives and in and through our vocations.
 In the Sacrament of Marriage, a particular kind of conjugal chastity is demanded by the nature of love and God’s order of Creation.
 In marriage, the two have become one and are called to continually make that gift of self-donation to the other as they strive to build up one another in faith and love.
 The two, in imitating the Trinity by their union and love, also share with the Trinity in the great work of co-creation.
 Part of this, of course, is the bearing and raising of children.
 Marriage in many ways is oriented towards children, which are always a great good.

 The couple must remember God’s dominion over Creation as they remain open to life, and must not cut these off through contraception and sterilization.
 While these are illicit, the Church does allow spouses, with prayer and discernment, to plan their families in a natural way.

-Denise Swanson, the NFP Apostolate Coordinator, can be reached at firstname.lastname@example.org with questions or inquiries.
+The NFP Apostolate Coordinator, can be reached at firstname.lastname@example.org with questions or inquiries.